freesewing/markdown/org/docs/patterns/benjamin/fabric/en.md

 your preference.

 It is good to experiment with the interfacing on a scrap piece of your fabric, specially with the fusible kind.
-You want to make sure you get the structure you like before commiting it to your pattern pieces.
+You want to make sure you get the structure you like before committing it to your pattern pieces.

 Although the pattern calls for applying interfacing to all parts, if you have thick or stiff